How to Unprotect Excel Sheet with Password Using VBA (3 Quick Tricks)

 • After running the VBA Code, you will be able to unprotect the Excel sheet named VBA with the password “Exceldemy@0043” which is given in the below screenshot.

 • Now, we will check whether our unprotected Excel sheet will work or not.
-To do that, select cell B15, and if you will able to write down anything in the selected cell, the unprotected Excel sheet will work which has been given in the below screenshot.
+To do that, select cell B15, and if you are able to write down anything in the selected cell, the unprotected Excel sheet will work which has been given in the below screenshot.

 Perform a VBA Code to Unprotect Single Excel Sheet with Password in Excel